 All participating DEC members actively coordinate with various NGOs, along with other humanitarian bodies and organisations present in the relevant area.
-Members coordinate activities with stakeholders in their relevant sectors at national, provincial, district and international levels, e.g., government, community groups, NGOs, UN, etc. The majority of members actively participate in UN cluster meetings to share innovations, lessons learnt, best practices, and challenges.
-Cluster meetings appear to be the main point of coordination.
+Members coordinate activities with stakeholders in their relevant sectors at national, provincial, district and international levels, e.g.,

 Members also coordinate with relevant authorities, NGOs, and community groups to avoid duplication of efforts.
 Where relevant, members work within similar security frameworks, codes of conducts, programme criteria, and quality standards, which facilitates these interactions.